maboa/MDN/live-streaming.md

 Key Differences Between Streamed and Static Media
 -------------------------------------------------

 In this case we are using static media to describe media that is represented by a file, whether it be an mp3 or webm file, this file sits on a server and can be delivered like most other files, to the browser.
-This is often known as VOD or AOD (Video On Demand / Audio On Demand).
+This is often known as a progressive download.

 Live streamed media lacks a finite start and end time as rather than a static file, it is a stream of data that the server passes on down the line to the browser and is often adaptive.
 Usually we require different formats and special server-side software.